Moiz Tundawala graduated from NUJS, Kolkata in 2005. He is currently pursuing his doctoral studies at London School of Economics.

 Would you encourage visually impaired high school students to pursue law?
-What are the factors they should consider?

 Yes, I would definitely encourage all the visually impaired school students to pursue law.
 As the system needs you more than you need the system.
 If law interests someone, come along, and do the legal system a favour.
 Enlighten other persons about the diversity within the society, the different problems which people confront, and the amazing things they are capable of doing in spite of all they go through.
 And yes, if you are not so sure what you want to do, law is sometimes a safe option.